PaddlePaddle/Paddle/doc/design/switch_kernel.md

 ## Background
-Every operator has many kernels.
-It because there are multiple data types, places, data layout that Fluid supports.
+Every operator has many kernels because there are multiple data types, places, data layout that Fluid supports.
 We use the `KernelType` to describe kernel types that operators can hold.

 The `KernelType` is as follows.